dvadell/parroquiapp/HACKING.md

   - The `sendQrData` function integrates with the queuing mechanism.
 If a POST request fails, it calls `queueRequest`.
 After a successful `sendQrData` request, it triggers `processQueue` with a filter for `'/api/qr'` to retransmit any previously failed QR requests.
   - The `sendLocationData` function also integrates with the queuing mechanism.
 If a POST request fails, it calls `queueRequest`.
 It _does not_ automatically trigger `processQueue` after a successful send.
 - **`app/(tabs)/scanner.tsx`**: This file, which initiates the `sendQrData` calls, passes the `addLog` function (from `useLog` hook) to `sendQrData` to enable logging of queuing events.
-- **`app/(tabs)/list.tsx`**: This file, specifically the `handleReload` function triggered by the "Tomar lista de nuevo" button, now explicitly calls `processQueue` with a filter for `'/api/locations'` after a successful `sendLocationData` call, ensuring that only failed location requests are retried at this point.
+- **`app/(tabs)/list.tsx`**: This file has two main actions related to the request queue.
+The `handleSendLocationAndReloadWebView` function (triggered by the "Tomar lista de nuevo" button) calls `processQueue` with a filter for `'/api/locations'` after a successful `sendLocationData` call.
+The `handleReloadWebView` function (triggered by the small reload button) calls `processQueue` without a filter, processing all pending requests.
 - **`app/(tabs)/_layout.tsx`**: This layout file is responsible for initiating `processQueue` when the application's tab layout component mounts.
 It now calls `processQueue` with a filter for `'/api/qr'` to ensure only failed QR requests are retried on startup.
 - **`@react-native-async-storage/async-storage`**: This library is used for persistent storage of the request queue, ensuring that queued requests survive app crashes or device restarts.